rgeo/activerecord-spatialite-adapter/test/README.txt

 # TO RUN THE TESTS...
 #
 # Create a file named "test/database.yml" with the content below.
+# If your libspatialite.{so,dylib} is not in a "typical" location,
-# You may need to modify the "libspatialite" value to point to the
+# you may need to uncomment the libspatialite value and provide the
-# actual path to your libspatialite library.
+# full path to the library.
 #
 # Make sure the sqlite3, activerecord, and rgeo-activerecord gems
 # are installed.